Steven Gerrard: Rangers boss self-isolating after Covid-19 outbreak and misses Alashkert game

 Rangers manager Steven Gerrard is self-isolating and will miss their Europa League play-off tie against Alashkert on Thursday after the club confirmed a Covid-19 outbreak.

-Captain James Tavernier, Ryan Kent and goalkeepers Allan McGregor and Jon McLaughlin have also not travelled for Thursday's second leg in Armenia - which Rangers lead 1-0.
+Captain James Tavernier, Ryan Kent, Scott Wright, Calvin Bassey and goalkeepers Allan McGregor and Jon McLaughlin have also not travelled for Thursday's second leg in Armenia - which Rangers lead 1-0.

 Rangers face Celtic on Sunday in the first Old Firm match of the season, live on Sky Sports.